MortimerSnerd/crusty/README.md

 an index into an array of instance info.
 Users of the ObjId's don't need to know.

-### The events module
-The events module defines events that are gameplay events, or a little lower level.
-Any modules that care about events have some module_handle_events() function that the code in the player module will will when a turn is being run.

- There's currently just a TurnEvent and a MoveEvent, but there are other planned events like a ObjDeleted{} event that will let all interested modules know a particular ObjId is going away, and that if you have any references to that ObjId, you should clean them out in a way that makes sense.
-Eventually there will be a SoundEvent that says "this sound happened here at this volume".
-And a future sound module would look at the position relative to the user, and how much is between them and calculate perceived volume and play the sound.

-The events are also intended to be useful for AI.
-If Bob the Pirate sees a sound event that's close enough and loud enough where he detects it, the AI can kick him into gear to investigate, etc...

-As a more concrete example, when the player moves, the player module creates a MoveEvent saying "move this ObjId from a to b, taking 1/2 second".
-The gobj module will see the event, and will update the instance state for the player ObjId so the position will lerp.

 ## The bus module
 Sometimes you don't just want to react to things going on, but actually make a query.
 The bus module gives you way to do that.
 Modules register a